Why Reactivity is Often a Warning Sign for Aggressive Behavior in Dogs

 Both aggression and reactivity indicates a heightened level of arousal meaning physiological changes such as an increased heart rate, increased blood pressure, and a readiness to respond as a result of fear, stress, anxiety, etc. and an increased sensitivity to stimuli (i.e. another dog, a person, etc.).

-If a reactive dog is repeatedly exposed to triggers that cause a strong negative emotional response, the dog can become sensitized to those triggers and may become more reactive over time.
+If a reactive dog is repeatedly exposed to triggers that are overwhelming and cause a strong negative emotional response, the dog can become sensitized to those triggers and may become more reactive over time.
 This compounds the negative experience because the feelings of fear and anxiety are so unpleasant in and of themselves.

 It is essential to recognize reactivity in dogs as a potential warning sign for future aggressive behavior and address it through proper training and behavior modification techniques.
 By addressing reactivity early on, owners can help prevent the escalation of behavior and create a more positive and safe environment for their dog and others around them.